parca-dev/parca-agent/README.md

 The following types of profiles require explicit instrumentation:

-* Heap
-* Runtime specific information such as Go routines
+* Runtime specific information such as Goroutines

 ## Debugging